brycewray/hugo-site/content/posts/2021/10/my-website-cloudflare-year-later.md

 You know the old line about "[standing on the shoulders of giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants)."
 There are no truer words when it comes to Cloudflare Pages, which benefits greatly from the platform on which it rides.

 There's no question that what I like the most about using CFP is Cloudflare's global content delivery network (CDN).
-A CDN is only as good as how many points of presence (POPs) it has and how well they work.
-Cloudflare has [*hundreds* of POPs worldwide](https://www.cloudflare.com/network/), with more coming online all the time, and continues to [put ever-greater quantities of customers’ content](https://stratechery.com/2021/cloudflare-on-the-edge/) out on the "edge."
+A CDN is only as good as how many points of presence (PoPs) it has and how well they work.
+Cloudflare has [*hundreds* of PoPs worldwide](https://www.cloudflare.com/network/), with more coming online all the time, and continues to [put ever-greater quantities of customers’ content](https://stratechery.com/2021/cloudflare-on-the-edge/) out on the "edge."
 This translates to faster performance, regardless of where one's visitors may be.

-By comparison, Vercel's [Edge Network](https://vercel.com/docs/concepts/edge-network/overview), basically a [collection of other vendors’ POPs](https://vercel.com/docs/concepts/edge-network/regions), is impressive for its much smaller size but, as I noted in last year's ["Forward PaaS" article](/posts/2020/10/forward-paas/) about Cloudflare Workers sites (quoting an email reply I'd given to a reader):
+By comparison, Vercel's [Edge Network](https://vercel.com/docs/concepts/edge-network/overview), basically a [collection of other vendors’ PoPs](https://vercel.com/docs/concepts/edge-network/regions), is impressive for its much smaller size but, as I noted in last year's ["Forward PaaS" article](/posts/2020/10/forward-paas/) about Cloudflare Workers sites (quoting an email reply I'd given to a reader):

-> .&nbsp;.&nbsp;. it's hard to ignore that Cloudflare's POP count vastly outdoes that of Vercel's.
+> .&nbsp;.&nbsp;. it's hard to ignore that Cloudflare's PoP count vastly outdoes that of Vercel's.
 Therefore, as long as I have readers in as many parts of the globe as the analytics keep telling me I do, I feel obligated to put the content out there in a way that makes their experience as pleasant (or, at least, as non-laggy) as possible.

 ### Up-front Cloudflare Workers